deconf/Analytics-Insights/readme.txt

 - properly nonce verification

 = v4.2.15 =
-- force token reset procedure when failing to authenticate
+- force token reset procedure when failing to authenticate with Google Analytics
 - deleting refresh token transient on uninstall
-- trying to catch all possible exceptions in gapi
+- trying to catch all possible exceptions thrown by Google Analytics API
 - no token reset on network connection errors
 - fixed screen options bug
 - added capability to select each role for access levels and exclude tracking
 - added links to top pages table
 - added links to top referrers table
 - added option to display Chart&Totals/Chart/Totals to frontend widget
-- retrieving realtime analytics with wp ajax
+- retrieving realtime analytics using wp ajax
 - switching to default jquery-ui-tooltip wordpress library
 - fixed settings link not displayed in plugins page